-\abstract { In dwarf galaxies, nuclear star clusters (NSCs) are believed to primarily form from the migration and merger of globular clusters (GCs), with a possible contribution from in-situ star-forming activity triggered by gas infall.
-We present the study of NSCs in 41 MATLAS survey dwarf galaxies including ultra-diffuse galaxies (UDGs), as part of a large follow-up imaging program with the Hubble Space Telescope (\emph{HST}) Advanced Camera for Surveys (ACS) using the F606W and F814W filters.
-The sample is biased towards low-surface brightness and large dwarfs, i.e., UDG-like galaxies, and includes two galaxies with a double nucleus, 13 newly identified nucleated dwarfs thanks to \emph{HST}'s high spatial resolution, and five candidate ultra-compact dwarf progenitors.
+\abstract { In dwarf galaxies, nuclear star clusters (NSCs) are believed to primarily form from the migration and merger of globular clusters (GCs), with a possible contribution from in situ star-forming activity triggered by gas infall.
+We present the study of NSCs in 41 MATLAS survey dwarf galaxies including ultra-diffuse galaxies (UDGs), as part of a large follow-up imaging program with the Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) using the F606W and F814W filters.
+The sample is biased toward low surface brightness and large dwarfs, i.e., UDG-like galaxies, and includes two galaxies with a double nucleus; 13 newly identified nucleated dwarfs, thanks to HST's high spatial resolution; and five candidate ultra-compact dwarf progenitors.
 We modeled the NSCs with a Sérsic profile and derived their structural properties and photometry.
-We find the NSC Sérsic index to increase with the luminosity and stellar mass, while no obvious trend is seen on the effective radius and ellipticity.
-The faint NSCs tend to have a constant color profile, whereas the bright ones have a bluer center, suggesting that the most massive NSCs in our sample might have experienced a mixed formation scenario, including in-situ star formation.
-A significant portion of our NSCs tend to be more massive than for other galaxy samples of similar stellar mass, which could be due to some dwarfs ongoing tidal disruption or an initial formation of massive NSCs from multiple GC mergers and in-situ star forming activity.
-More observations of resolved NSC are needed to be able to infer their formation scenario from the structural properties and photometry in dwarfs. }
+We find the NSC Sérsic index to increase with the luminosity and stellar mass, while no obvious trend is seen for the effective radius and ellipticity.
+The faint NSCs tend to have a constant color profile, whereas the bright ones have a bluer center, suggesting that the most massive NSCs in our sample might have experienced a mixed formation scenario, including in situ star formation.
+A significant portion of our NSCs tend to be more massive than for other galaxy samples of similar stellar mass, which could be due to some dwarfs undergoing tidal disruption or an initial formation of massive NSCs from multiple GC mergers and in situ star-forming activity.
+More observations of resolved NSCs are needed to be able to infer their formation scenario from the structural properties and photometry in dwarfs. }

 \keywords{Galaxies: dwarf -- Galaxies: structure -- Galaxies: nuclei -- Galaxies: star clusters: general}